 -

-Carefully go into the bayonet fitting (where the portafilter locks in) with a damp cloth and especially clean the brew head gasket.
-Coffee grounds tend to collect there, which can otherwise produce unpleasant flavors.
+Use a damp cloth to carefully reach into the bayonet fitting (the part where the portafilter locks in) and clean the brew head gasket, in particular.
+Coffee grounds like to collect there, which can otherwise create unpleasant flavor notes.

 -

-Attention: Always switch off the machine beforehand and ideally unplug it from the mains, so you don't accidentally scald your hands!
+Caution: Always turn off the machine beforehand and ideally unplug it so you don't accidentally scald your hands!

 - Run some hot water and wipe the shower screen with a damp cloth.
-This is usually completely sufficient to remove most of the dirt.
+That is usually enough to remove the bulk of the dirt.

 The intensive shower – Caution, sensitive!

-- Carefully unscrew the cross-head screw of the shower screen.
-Caution: The thread is plastic!
-Don't overdo it here, or a service visit will be necessary.
+- Carefully unscrew the Phillips head screw of the shower screen.
+Caution: The thread is made of plastic!
+Don’t overdo it, otherwise, you might need a service visit.

 - Clean the shower screen and the surrounding area thoroughly with warm water and a little dish soap.
-If you haven't cleaned for a really long time, you might be able to practice true coffee archaeology there – interesting, but not particularly tasty.
+If you haven't cleaned it for a very long time, you might be able to perform some real coffee archaeology there – interesting, but not particularly tasty.

-- The gaskets are now much more accessible.
-So repeat what you do during the weekly cleaning.
-Once rub out the bayonet fitting and the gaskets.
+- The gaskets are now also much more accessible.
+Repeat the steps from your weekly cleaning: wipe out the bayonet fitting and the gaskets once.

 Descaling – important, but a chapter of its own

-There is a guiding principle for the Dedica and all espresso machines with a thermoblock: as long as water is still flowing, descaling can still be done.
-If no more water flows, then the descaler can no longer reach the calcification.
-Therefore, really don't miss this window.
-Then you'll get much more out of your machine!
+There is a guiding principle for the Dedica and all espresso machines with a thermoblock: as long as water is still flowing, you can still descale.
+Once nothing flows anymore, the descaler can no longer reach the limescale buildup.
+So, really don't miss this window.
+You'll get much more use out of your machine that way!

 Conclusion – Small steps, great enjoyment

 If you perform these cleaning steps regularly, your Dedica will reward you with really good espresso.
 A little attention here and there ensures that your coffee tastes exactly as you dream it would – and not like stale dishwater.
-Try it, your taste buds will thank you!
+Give it a try, your taste buds will thank you!

-And if you want to delve deeper into the secrets of the Dedica, we have prepared an entire e-learning.
-We will publish it in a few weeks.
-If you want to be informed about it, then sign up for our KM-Dedica newsletter here.
+And if you want to dive even deeper into the secrets of the Dedica, we have prepared an entire e-learning course.
+We will be releasing it in a few weeks.
+If you want to be informed about it, sign up for our KM-Dedica newsletter here.

 Stay clean, Your Ben Kaffeemacher